 After completing the course, students should be able to:

-> * Choose appropriate regression technique given the properties ofthe data analysing data
+- Choose appropriate regression techniques given the properties of the data

-> Forms of Assessment
+Forms of Assessment

 The grading scale used is A to F. Grade A is the highest passing grade, grade F is a fail.